Lorentzian metric spaces and GH-convergence: the unbounded case: Gromov-Hausdorff convergence

 Roughly speaking, in metric geometry one says that a sequence of pointed metric spaces $\{(p_n,X_n)\}_{n\in \mathbb{N}}$ converges to a pointed metric space $(p,X)$ if for any $R>0$ the sequence of balls $B_R(p_n)\subset X_n$ converges to the ball $B_R(p)\subset X$.
 There are, however, two important details.
 Firstly, it is necessary to require that, in the right sense, the sequence of points $p_n$ converges to $p$, otherwise the limit may fail to be unique \cite{burago01}.
 Secondly, the direct realization of this idea, e.g.\ the requirement of the existence, for large enough $n$, of a correspondence of arbitrarily small distortion between the balls $B_R(p_n)$ and $B(p)$ is too restrictive.
 It is much more practical to require that the ball $B_R(p_n)$ is mapped to some set $Y\subset X$ that only approximates $B_R(p)$.
 Namely, in \cite{burago01} it is required that an $\epsilon$-neighborhood (in the sense of the Hausdorff distance) of $Y$ contains $B_{R-\epsilon}(p)$.

 The natural analogue of a ball in the Lorentzian case is a closed chronological diamond.
-However, in general, a spacetime can not be exhausted by chronological diamonds, so we should work with closed chronological sets $\overline{I(p^1,\ldots,p^m)}$ instead.
+However, in general, a spacetime can not be written as a union of an increasing sequence of chronological diamonds, so we should work with closed chronological sets $\overline{I(p^1,\ldots,p^m)}$ instead.
 Another fundamental difference from the metric case is that the causal diamond is defined by two points instead of one point and a number.
 For this reason, we should deal with the sequenced spaces instead of the pointed ones.
 The points of the chosen generating sequence, similarly to the preferred points of pointed spaces, have two roles: they define compact sub-regions and serve as benchmarks ensuring uniqueness of the limit.
 Moreover, we can not slightly adjust the radius to get a subset of the causal diamond, therefore we need another way to deform it.
 These ideas lead to the concept of quasi-correspondence to which this subsection is devoted.

 \begin{definition} Let $(X,d,\{p^k\}_{k\in\mathbb{N}})$ and $(X',d',\{p'{}^k\}_{k\in\mathbb{N}})$ be sequenced Lorentzian metric spaces.
 For $m\in \mathbb{N}$ and $\epsilon>0$ we say that $R\subset X^m\times X'{}^m$ is an $(m,\epsilon)$ \emph{quasi-correspondence between $(X,d,\{p^k\}_{k\in\mathbb{N}})$ and $(X',d',\{p'{}^k\}_{k\in\mathbb{N}})$} (or just $(m,\epsilon)$ $X-X'$-\emph{quasi-correspondence}) if the following holds: \begin{itemize} \item $R$ is compact; \item $I_{\epsilon}(p^1,\ldots,p^m)\subset R_1$ \item $I_{\epsilon}(p'{}^1,\ldots,p'{}^m)\subset R_2$; \item $\mathrm{dis}R<\epsilon$; \item $(p^r,p'{}^r)\in R$ for $r=1,\ldots,m$. \end{itemize} \end{definition}